dingwenxiao/state_machine_restore_hello_world/README.md

-# Sample - Persisting and retoring spring statemachine
+# Sample - Persisting and Restoring Spring StateMachine
 Sometimes, we need to persist to and restore a state machine from Hazelcast, resdis and so on.
 One will learn from the sample :
 1. what those meta data needed to restore a statemachine